jhu-saw/sawSocketStreamer/README.md

 ## Component configuration file

-Each component created need a configuration file that specifies with read command to use to retrieve the data as well as the data type.
+Each component created need a configuration file that specifies which read command to use to retrieve the data as well as the data type.
 For example:
 ```json
 /* -*- Mode: Javascript; tab-width: 4; indent-tabs-mode: nil; c-basic-offset: 4 -*- */
 {